turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/arrays.markdown

 ## Together - Data Structures, Collections, and Programming

 * What is a "Data Structure"?
+  A data structure is a particular way of organizing information so that it can be used efficiently
 * Why are Arrays so ubiquitous?
 * What does an Array model conceptually?
 * What are some of the properties of an array?

-### Arrays - Group Exercise

   Arrays are the most fundamental collection type in programming.
 Just about every language has them.
-Arrays are collections of data where each element is addressed by an arbitrary number called the *index* or *position*.
+Arrays are collections of data where each element is addressed by a number called the index or position.

+### Arrays - Group Exercise

 Let's model some of the core concepts.
 In this section, we'll step through using some of the fundamental Array methods, including:

 * `[]`
 * `count`
 * `<<` / `push`
+* `pop`
+* `shift`
 * `unshift`
 * `insert`
-* `pop`
-* `shift`
 * `shuffle`

 As we go, we'll work side-by-side with our physical Array model and with an IRB/Pry session.